-I think people are freaked out by the color.
+I think people are freaked out by the colour.
 We’re so used to traditional white table salt that’s been bleached and had all of its minerals taken out.
 Pink salt keeps its minerals, which gives it that fun pink hue.

 I’ve read several places that swapping your salt for Pink Himalayan can have really great health benefits; it can reduce migraines and balance your pH levels.
-Usually, I purchase the very fine Pink Himalayan Salt.
+Usually, I purchase very fine Pink Himalayan Salt.
 You can buy the larger chunks, but I don’t like having giant chunks of salt in my baking.

 Next, I want to talk about Melt Organic Spread.
 It’s a lot like those canola oil/butter spreads you see in the grocery store.
 It’s perfect for spreading on biscuits or scones.